 Below is a list of items you will want to bring to your residence hall or apartment.
-Also included are things you may want to leave at home, or are not allowed in either residence halls or apartments.
-If you have any questions, please contact the Office of Residence Life.
+Also included are things you may want to leave at home or are not allowed in either residence halls or apartments.
+If you have any questions, please contact the Department of Residence Life.

 Take time to communicate with your roommates and discuss what you will each bring!
 This helps speed up the move-in process and ensures there will not be unnecessary multiples in your suite.
 Contact info for your roommate can be found on the "status" page of your application.